hesthub/iac/osx/blog-part2.md

     ...
 ```

-With dynamic inclusion we can simplify complex setups, and even save som processing time, since skipped roles doesn't need to be handled by Ansible.
-So we can make our playbooks more adaptable with dynamic role management, especially for multi-machine setups, where the enviroment and requiremnts can be large, complex and ever changing.
+Dynamic roles can simplify complex setups and save processing time, as skipped roles do not need to be handled by Ansible.
+This feature is especially useful for multi-machine setups, where the environment and requirements can be large, complex, and ever-changing.

 ## conclusion

 And that wraps up part two of this Ansible series.

-With a bit more role-knowledge under our belt we can now start strucutring our playbook with roles, automate multiple machines from the same playbook, and we are ready to dive into part 3 of this series: Ansible Galaxy and sharing of Ansible content.
+We have now gained a more robust and solid understanding of how to use roles in Ansbile to structure our playbooks, automate multiple machines from the same book, and separate complex setups into bit-sized chunks.

+We explored diffrent ways of using roles, including both static and dynamic inclusions, and saw how they can be used to make our playbooks more maintainable and efficent.

-We will be finializing our bootstrap playbook, creating a collection out of it and looking into the hub of Ansible content called Galaxy.
-Stay tuned.
+In the next part of this Ansible journey, we will finalize our bootstrap playbook, create our very own collection and explore Anisble Galaxy, the hub and repository for sharing Ansible content with other creators, stay tuned.